 - The Normans were of the same race and origin as the Danes and the Northmen, but had become completely French in customs and language. - They introduced to England the Feudal system and a higher civilisation from France. - The Norman army consisted of a few thousands knights.
-This small minority -better armed, trained and organised than the Saxons conquered and held down a population of about one million and a half. - The Normans, a sort of military caste, formed the new governing class, while the English were completely excluded from power for over three centuries, and their possessions confiscated.
+This small minority -better armed, trained and organised than the Saxons conquered and held down a population of about one million and a half. - The Normans, a sort of military caste, formed the new governing class, while the English ruling class (lords and thanes) with few exceptions were excluded from power for over three centuries, and their possessions confiscated.